-Here’s three easy to use social media tools to get you started
+Here’s five easy to use social media tools to get you started

 Why?: Just by having a simple, and carefully structured strategy, and having the right tools in place allows you to spend as little as 20 minutes a day on promoting your work, or your publications and artists through social media.
 It won’t take you long to before you’re growing a vibrant community of thousands of people who are interested in you, what you do, and what you have to offer.

 Note: Having a social media strategy in pace, and the right management tools to make the job easier is a bit like moving your shop from a dimly lit back street on the outskirts of town to a spot-lit studio right in the town centre – with a town crier standing outside encouraging people to come through your doors – even while you sleep!

 What?: A call to action, or CTA, is a banner, button, or some type of graphic or text on a website meant to prompt a user to click it and continue down a conversion funnel, or lead your web visitor towards a desired course of action.
 It is an essential part of inbound marketing as well as permission marketing in that it actively strives to convert a website visitor into a lead, and later into a customer.

 Typical “Calls to Action” may include things like;